Behind the Curtain

 In the early 90s, many event organizers in the LGBT community focused primary on raising money for AIDS- and HIV-related organizations.
 The organizers of REAL BAD, however, wanted to emulate an East Coast organization with a broader focus—Grass Roots Gay Rights Fund (GRGRF).
 The goal of that organization was to support groups defending LGBT rights and working for policy change.
 Inspired by GRGRF, Grass Roots Gay Rights West (GRGR/West) was founded in 1991 to pursue similar goals in the Bay Area through the REAL BAD party.
 Over the 28-year history, GRGR/West has donated over $2.5 million to local nonprofit LGBT organizations.

 With REAL BAD III, the event organizers decided the party had outgrown the capacity of a private home.
 It needed a space that could provide a safe and comfortable environment while maintaining the intimacy and soul of the event.
 REAL BAD moved from the Castro to a vacant club space at 174 King Street, behind the venue formerly known as Club Townsend.
-The move was an ambitious undertaking for the REAL BAD Working Group, an all-volunteer team that organizes the party.
+The move was an ambitious undertaking for the REAL BAD Events Committee, an all-volunteer team that organizes the party.
 The donated space on King Street was virtually empty.
 After the debris was cleared out and lighting and sound systems were installed, the new venue was a success.
 In the following years, REAL BAD moved to other San Francisco venues as the party evolved.
 It has been held in numerous locations, including 715 Harrison (formerly known as Dreamland) and the party’s current location, 1015 Folsom, a world-class club space that has hosted the event continuously since 1999.